qcuaeh/molalignlib/README.md

     Minimization steps = 706
     Visited local minima > 5
     Optimized RMSD = 0.0506

-The ouput shows that there are 3 equivalent optimal assignments.

 Note:
 Due to the use of different random seeds, the stats will be different on each run, but the optimized RMSD should be always